rancher/rke2-docs/docs/install/ha.md

 As mentioned previously, you must have an odd number of server nodes in total.

+If an etcd datastore is found on disk either because that node has either initialized or joined a cluster already, the argument `--server` is ignored.

 ### 4. Confirm cluster is functional
 Once you've launched the `rke2 server` process on all server nodes, ensure that the cluster has come up properly with